 On the other hand, exercises also help manage anxiety and depression in older adults and make them feel good about themselves.
 It helps improve their confidence and self-esteem as a result.

-If you or the elderly person you are helping suffers from chronic pain or other physical problems, they should opt for low-impact workouts such as swimming, yoga, fishing, golfing, water aerobics, and strength training with very light dumbbells or water bottles.
+If you or the elderly person you are helping suffers from chronic pain or other physical problems, they should opt for low-impact workouts such as swimming, bed yoga or wheelchair yoga, fishing, golfing, water aerobics, and strength training with very light dumbbells or water bottles.

 Adults who think they need help with their exercises can hire a professional caregiver with training and experience in senior care.
-If your senior suffers from balance and mobility issues, they can work out carefully with the help of the caregiver.
+If your senior suffers from balance and mobility issues, they can work out carefully with the caregiver’s help.